rcc00n/bgm_crm/README.md

 Products & categories: Create product categories, car makes, models and products.
 Specify compatibility and active status.
 Products appear on the store home page and category pages once added.

+Telegram operations bot

+The notifications app ships an operations-grade Telegram bot that lives alongside the Django project.

+- Configuration lives at “Telegram bot settings” in the admin panel.
+Add the BotFather token, at least one chat ID (comma or space separated), and optional whitelisted user IDs for interactive commands.
+- Once configured, run `python manage.py run_telegram_bot` on the Dokku host to start the long-polling worker.
+It understands `/today` (returns an inline digest) and `/digest` (pushes the summary to all recipients).
+- Real-time alerts fire automatically whenever an appointment or order is created as long as the corresponding toggles are enabled in the settings entry.
+- The same admin section exposes “Telegram reminders”.
+Staff can queue ad-hoc reminders from the admin UI, trigger them manually via the bulk action, or automate delivery with `python manage.py process_telegram_reminders`.
+- Optional daily digests can be sent via cron with `python manage.py send_telegram_digest` (includes a `--force` switch).
+Use the hour selector inside the settings model to control when the digest is allowed to send.

 Users & roles: Create users and assign roles via the admin interface or programmatically using assign_role GitHub
 .
 Granting the Admin or Master role will automatically set is_staff.